milkcircle/milkcircle.github.io/austen.md

 narcissism,
 compulsive dishonesty,
 serial infidelity,
-selfishness,
+selfishness:
-and a prime example
+a textbook example
 of someone who expends more effort
 in telling others she wants to change
 than in making any actual changes...

 and in so doing,
-validates the stereotypes
+validates the tragic  stereotype
-i wished weren't true
+of the absurd, head-in-cloud parasites
+whose locust hearts murder everything in the way,
+and never look back on the dead